-However, to at least entertain the theory that this is one same guitar after all – it is possible that John somehow got his hands on a Fender branded neck, while the guitar itself was a Squier.
-For what it’s worth, no one but John would ever know that the guitar was not an actual Fender since it sported the company’s logo on the headstock (lets admit it, at some point we all cared way too much about showing off that shiny logo), which is, of course, the only clue most people will ever refer to when trying to identify the guitar.
-Also, John refers to his SRV Signature Stratocaster (his next guitar) as his first ‘real’ guitar, with no mention of owning a white Fender prior to that one – which in case if it was an actual Fender, would be certainly considered a decent guitar – at least in comparison to the old Squier.
+To at least entertain the theory that this could be one same guitar – it is possible that John somehow got his hands on a Fender branded neck, while the guitar itself was a Squier.
+For what it’s worth, no one but John would ever know that the guitar was not an actual Fender since it sported the company’s logo on the headstock, which is, of course, the only clue most people will ever refer to when trying to identify the guitar.
+Also, John refers to his SRV Signature Stratocaster (his next guitar) as his first ‘real’ guitar, with no mention of owning a white Fender prior to that one – which in case it was an actual Fender, would be certainly considered a decent guitar – at least in comparison to the old Squier.

 Unfortunately, all this is just a wild guess since none of the photos of the guitar with the maple neck show the headstock, and therefore the logo is not visible.
 The logo on the rosewood neck, although the photo from May 1995 (shown above) is of somewhat poor quality, almost certainly reads Fender.
 If you happen to come across more photos of the guitar which might help us figure this out, please be sure to send them using the contact form.